The Illinois Department of Financial and Professional Regulation (IDFPR) licenses persons

 Out of State Applicants

-IDFPR also licenses “by endorsement” individuals who have a valid CPA certificate and/or license from another jurisdiction that’s substantially equivalent.
+IDFPR also licenses “by endorsement” individuals who have a valid and active CPA license from another jurisdiction that’s substantially equivalent.
+Access online CPA application portal.

 Continuing Professional Education

-If you wait more than 4 years after receiving your Illinois CPA certificate to apply for a license, you will need to have completed 90 hours of continuing professional education (CPE)--including 4 hours of professional ethics--within the 3 years immediately preceding the date of application for licensure.
+If you wait more than 4 years after receiving your Illinois CPA certificate to apply for a license, you will need to have completed 90 hours of continuing professional education (CPE)--including 4 hours of professional ethics and one hour of sexual harassment training from an IDFPR approved continuing education provider--within the 3 years immediately preceding the date of application for licensure.